scdl-org/scdl/README.md

 * Download all songs from one playlist
 * Download all songs from all playlists from a user
 * Download all songs from a user's favorites
+* Download only new tracks from a list (playlist, favorites, etc.)
 * Set the tags with mutagen (Title / Artist / Album / Artwork)
 * Create playlist files when downloading a playlist